bilal-Bhatti-u2133923/trafic-react-app/README.md

 # Sample React App with Next UI

 This project, `sample-react-app`, is a modern, responsive front-end application built using [Vite](https://vitejs.dev/) and [Next UI](https://nextui.org/react) for React.
-It's designed to connect to a custom weather API to fetch and display weather data dynamically.
+It's designed to connect to a custom Traffic API to fetch and display Traffic data dynamically.

 ## Features

 - **Modern React UI**: Utilizes React 18 for component-based architecture.
 - **Styling with Next UI**: Offers a rich set of UI components for building intuitive interfaces.
 - **Responsive Design**: Ensures the app looks great on both desktop and mobile devices.
-- **Weather API Integration**: Connects to a custom-built weather API to display real-time weather data.
+- **Traffic API Integration**: Connects to a custom-built Traffic API to display real-time Traffic data.

 ## Prerequisites